MicrosoftDocs/windows-itpro-docs/windows/device-security/security-policy-settings/accounts-administrator-account-status.md

 The following conditions prevent disabling the Administrator account, even if this security setting is disabled.

-1. The administrator account is currently in use
+1. The Administrator account is currently in use
 2. The Administrators group has no other members
-3. All other members of the Administrator group are:
+3. All other members of the Administrators group are:
     1. Disabled
     2. Listed in the [Deny log on locally](deny-log-on-locally.md) User Rights Assignment